TurkuNLP/multilingual-register-labeling/README.md

 ## Multilingual modeling of registers

 This repository presents resources for the multilingual modeling of web registers, i.e., text varieties such as news, blogs or how-to pages.
-The register taxonomy we use is described at https://turkunlp.org/register-annotation-docs/.
+The list of registers we use is described at https://turkunlp.org/register-annotation-docs/.

 Please cite the below papers if you use these resources!